phillipj/node-plex-api/Readme.md

 		throw new Error("Could not connect to server");
 	}

 	result.attributes; 	// MediaContainer attributes
-	result.directory; // array of Directory items
+	result.directory; 	// array of child Directory items
 						// all directory-items will have the .uri-attribute attached });
 ```